 Ideally, you should have engaged competent programmers by that time.
-Full stack developers or a whole mobile app development company are even better.
+Full-stack developers or a whole mobile app development company are even better.
 Together, you should have worked out the functions and design of the future mobile application.
-(That phase of a project has its tools as well, but they are a topic of another post).
-The experts should know your business needs and restrictions thoroughly to suggest the best technology stack for your mobile app.
+(That phase of a project also has its tools, but they are a topic of another post).
+The experts should thoroughly know your business needs and restrictions to suggest the best technology stack for your mobile app.

 Your choice should be determined by the problems the app is solving.
 Ask yourself and the developers working on the project:

-(Ideally, the developers should choose a tech stack that can accommodate future horizontal and vertical growth of the application.)
+Ideally, the developers should choose a tech stack to accommodate future horizontal and vertical growth.
 Once a prospective technology has been identified, run through a checklist together:

 You can save the checklist as a one-page image for your personal use on this page

 You can find some answers on stackshare.io or techstacks.io.
 If your product is similar to an existing mobile application, learning about its technology stack is helpful too.
 The more checkboxes in the list you tick, the better your odds are of choosing the optimal tech stack.